aware-network/aware-sdk/tools/test-runner/README.md

 Aware platform.
 It exposes a tiny CLI (`aware-tests`) that mirrors our CI layout so contributors can run the same curated suites locally or inside automation.

-The project ships with an **OSS manifest** that exercises the open-source surface.
-Internal manifests live alongside the package and can be layered on top when the monorepo is present.
+The runner no longer bundles a default manifest.
+Always supply a manifest identifier or file path explicitly.
+The **aware-sdk** distribution publishes the OSS manifests under `aware_sdk/configs/manifests/oss`, and internal overlays live in the monorepo under `configs/manifests/internal`.

 ## Key capabilities